MahBoiDeveloper/MentalOmegaWorld/Translations.md

 # Translations
-This file contains information about original mission's language and translation status to other languages
+This file contains information about original mission's language and translation status to other languages.
+About original author see more in [Credits.md](https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Credits.md)

 | Campaign/Mission                   | Version | Original Language | English | Russian | Chineese |
 | ---------------------------------- | ------- | ----------------- | ------- | ------- | -------- |